radar/guides/command-reference.md

 *         -&#8203;-conservative             - Don't attempt to upgrade gems already meeting version requirement
 *         -&#8203;-minimal-deps             - Don't upgrade any dependencies that already meet version requirements
 *     -g, -&#8203;-file FILE                - Read from a gem dependencies API file and install the listed gems
+*         -&#8203;-default                  - Add the gem's full specification to specifications/default and extract only its bin

 ###   Local/Remote Options: